leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 ~~~

 ~~~
-We just explorer the 5 typical I/O models with examples from operating system level, which explain the asynchronous and synchronous behaviors from the perspective of user space and kernel space.
+We have explorered the 5 typical I/O models with examples from operating system level, which explain the asynchronous and synchronous behaviors from the perspective of user space and kernel space.
 Actually, the two terms can also be adopted to higher level programming languages.
 Just keep in mind, for asynchronous I/O model,